Loneliness in Kansas City

 Share your ideas.
 What has been your favorite way to meet new people in order to make friends in Kansas City?

-If anxiety and stress are getting in the way of you connecting better with others, consider working with a counselor who specializes in anxiety and individual relationship counseling.
 Whether you are going through a divorce, break up, or feeling anxious about starting new relationships, counseling can help you improve your confidence.
-Schedule free 15-minute phone consult with Marci to see if working with a counselor near can help you reduce your anxiety and improve your relationships.
+Schedule free 15-minute phone consult with Marci to see if working with a counselor can help you love yourself and your relationships again.